 Details:

-The proof of also follows from basic results in Section 1.7 on induced graphs.
-In particular, a constant rate distribution exists if \(a_n\) is bounded away from 0 for \(n \in \N\).
+In particular, a constant rate distribution exists if \(\beta_n\) is bounded away from 0 for \(n \in \N\).

 Details: